odriverobotics/ODrive/docs/endstops.md

-# Endstops
+# Endstops and Homing

-Endstops are used for both "homing" the axis of a machine and for stopping the machine in the event it attempts to go "out of bounds".
+By default, the ODrive assumes that your motor encoder's zero position is the same as your machine's zero position, but in real life this is rarely the case.
+In these systems it is useful to allow your motor to move until a physical or electronic device orders the system to stop.
+That `endstop` can be used as a known reference point.
+Once the ODrive has hit that position it may then want to move to a final zero, or `home`, position.
+The process of finding your machine's zero position is known as `homing`.

+ODrive supports the use of its GPIO pins to connect to phyiscal limit switches or other sensors that can serve as endstops.
+Before you can home your machine, you must be able to adequately control your motor in  `AXIS_STATE_CLOSED_LOOP_CONTROL`.

+---

-## Configuration Properties
+## Endstop Configuration

-Each axis has two endstops: a "min" and a "max".
-Each endstop has the following properties:
+Each axis supports two endstops: `min_endstop` and `max_endstop`.
+For each endstop, the following properties are accessible through `odrivetool`:

 Name |  Type | Default
 --- | -- | --